SeppePeeters/Big-Data-Course/readme.md

 ![picture](stat/MPG/Sun.png)

-This correlation plot shows what has the biggest cohesion with eachother.
+This correlation plot shows what has the biggest cohesion with each other.

 ![picture](stat/MPG/Heatmap.png)